davidthewatson/davidthewatson.github.io/src/about/index.md

         * Second half took **4 hours**
     * Rain reminded me of winter 98-99 in Seattle (El Niño)
 * 2023
-    * Shut off my closed-loop hybrid insulin pump for the first time in over two decades
+    * Shut off my insulin pump for the first time in over two decades
-    * I shed a tear when the cyborg shadow I'd embodied for two decades left my body
+    * I shed a tear when the cyborg shadow I'd been haunted by vanished
-    * HbA1c dipped into the 5's for the first time during the October Experiment
     * Started work on my book about my unique approach to diabetes

 > The real cycle you're working on is a cycle called yourself. <footer>- <cite>[Robert Pirsig][1]</cite></footer>